64/steam-auth/README.md

 }
 ```

-There is also an asynchronous variant: `Verifier::make_verify_request_async` which returns a
+There is an asynchronous variant: `Verifier::make_verify_request_async` which returns a
 future.
+You can also deserialize the data into a `SteamLoginData` struct and construct a
+`Verifier` from that if it is more convenient.

 If you don't want to depend on request, you'll need to send the HTTP request yourself.
 See the
 [example server](https://github.com/64/steam-auth/blob/master/examples/server.rs) and the